-Developers frequently have to contend with smaller budgets for larger projects that require quality and security assurance.
+Developers often face challenges with smaller budgets for larger projects that demand quality and security assurance.
 While there’s an entire ecosystem of tools that can conduct individual types of tests, using these tools separately can make a developer’s job harder than it needs to be and ultimately slow down the process.

 Explore how to effectively use a single integrated suite of cybersecurity testing tools to protect your application.

-As cyber criminals continue to find new ways to compromise applications, developers often have to conduct more tests.
+As cybercriminals continue to find new ways to compromise applications, developers often have to conduct more thorough tests.
 However, finding enough funding to conduct every type of test your application needs is a challenge in its own right.

 Using multiple software security testing tools that cover individual test types also creates a disjointed security posture.
 Therefore, cybersecurity teams may need to use cybersecurity apps that can conduct multiple test types within the same program.